 Some critics immediately discounted the new wide-lens as a novelty, but 13mm isn’t much wider than the wide-end of the 16-35mm zoom lens that photojournalists have been using for decades.
 Will people overuse it?
 Oh yeah.
 But it’s not inherently a special effects lens like a true fisheye.

 Before getting into the features, it’s worth noting that some users (including me) have encountered an issue with the iOS 13 camera app in which the screen stays black for up to 10 seconds before you can actually do anything.
 The iOS 13.1 update is inbound and hopefully, that will fix it, but it’s seriously annoying when it happens.

 Last year, when Google introduced its Night Sight mode on the Pixel 3 smartphone, I was genuinely impressed.
 The company used the device’s single camera to capture a number of low-light shots in quick succession.
 It then pulled information from those shots and mashed them into one finished image that was impressively bright, relatively accurate color-wise, and surprisingly full of details that a typical high-ISO photo would obliterate with digital noise.

-The iPhone 11 Pro answers Night Sight with its own Night Mode, which uses a similar multi-capture strategy and immediately became a fundamental piece of the shooting experience.
+The iPhone 11 Pro camera answers Night Sight with its own Night Mode, which uses a similar multi-capture strategy and immediately became a fundamental piece of the shooting experience.
 Point the iPhone camera at a dark scene and a Night Mode icon pops up automatically.
 You can turn it off if you want to, but you have to consciously make that choice.

 The first time you see it, it’s like witchcraft: It brightens up the dark scene to the point where every object in the picture is recognizable.
 If you’re expecting it to create what you’d get with even the most basic pop-up flash, however, you might be disappointed.
 Night Mode is great in situations where the light is relatively flat.